Jersey Joe Walcott

 Arnold Raymond Cream (January 31, 1914 – February 25, 1994), best known as Jersey Joe Walcott, was an American professional boxer who competed from 1930 to 1953.
-He held the NYSAC, NBA, and The Ring heavyweight titles from 1951 to 1952, and broke the record for the oldest man to win the title, at the age of 37.
-That record would eventually be broken in 1994 by 45-year-old George Foreman.
+He held the New York State Athletic Commission (NYSAC), National Boxing Association (NBA), and The Ring heavyweight titles from 1951 to 1952, and broke the record for the oldest man to win the title, at the age of 37.
+That record would hold for over four decades until it was eventually broken in 1994 by 45-year-old George Foreman.
 Despite holding the world heavyweight title for a relatively short period of time, Walcott was regarded among the best heavyweights in the world during the 1940s and 1950s.

 After retiring from boxing, Walcott did some acting, playing small parts in a few movies and television shows.
 He also refereed several boxing matches, but after the controversial ending to the second fight between Muhammad Ali and Sonny Liston, Walcott was not asked to referee again.
 From 1971 to 1974, Walcott held the elected position of Sheriff of Camden County, New Jersey, the first African-American to do so.
 From 1975 to 1984, he was the chairman of the New Jersey State Athletic Commission.

 Early life

 Walcott was born in Pennsauken Township, New Jersey.
 His father was an immigrant from St. Thomas, Danish West Indies.
 His mother was from Jordantown (Pennsauken Township), New Jersey.
 Walcott was only 15 years old when his father died.
 He quit school and worked in a soup factory to support his mother and 11 younger brothers and sisters.
+Later he married Lydia Cream, and the two had six children together.

-He also began training as a boxer.
+From a relatively young age Walcott began training as a boxer.
 He took the name of his boxing idol, Joe Walcott, a welterweight champion from Barbados.
 He added "Jersey" to distinguish himself and show where he was from.